Bosaif39/Tip-Calculator-Day-2-Project/README.md

 **How It Works:**

-It takes the total bill, and the percentage tip and split the bill based on the user input.
+It takes the total bill, and the percentage tip and splits the bill based on the user input.

 **Example**